Zillow Group, Inc. research snapshot

 $45 to $60

-More likely if revenue growth gradually normalizes toward high single digits, Rentals remains the clearest growth engine, traffic stabilizes, legal costs stay contained, and earnings improve enough to justify a mid-teen to high-teen multiple on forward profits.
+More likely if revenue growth gradually normalizes toward the high single digits to low teens, Rentals remains the clearest growth engine, traffic stabilizes, legal costs stay contained, and earnings improve enough to justify a mid-teen to high-teen multiple on forward profits.

 Bearish case